 A Special Meeting shall be called by the Board of Elders for the purposes of congregational indebtedness or the purchase, sale, or encumbrance of real estate.
 A three-fourths (3/4) affirmative vote of the members having reached the age of 18 and representing a quorum for a Special Meeting is required for these transactions.

 Members of fourteen (14) years of age or over shall be known as adult members and, except as otherwise provided herein, shall be entitled to vote on all matters relating to the church.

 ARTICLE XII– AMENDMENTS

-This constitution may be amended at any regular meeting or special meeting of the church by an affirmative vote of three-fourths (3/4) of the members present, as it relates to a Quorum.
+This Constitution, including the Church Covenant and Statement of Faith, may be amended only at a Special Meeting of the church by an affirmative vote of three-fourths (3/4) of the members present, as it relates to a Quorum.
 Any proposed amendment must be given in writing.
-Notice of the proposed amendment and time of the meeting at which the vote is to be taken must by given at the regular services on the two Sundays preceding the meeting.
+Notice of the proposed amendment and time of the meeting at which the vote is to be taken must be given at the regular services on the two Sundays preceding the meeting.

 ARTICLE XIII – INDEMNIFICATION